 Collaborative Ergonomics

+I’m a strong proponent of what I call ‘collaborative ergonomics’.

 So, what do I mean when I say ‘collaborative ergonomics’?

 My experience has taught me ergonomics in the manufacturing workplace is the most successful when all the stakeholders – the workers, management, supervision, health and safety, medical, engineering, technical support, facilities –come together in collaboration to identify the ergonomics issues, make appropriate recommendations and then work together to implement and follow-up on the recommendations.